About Our Firm

 Ready to get started?

-We are proud to support the personal and professional growth of our team and all they do to help our clients.
-Our team has years of experience in grant research, writing, program design and nonprofit consulting.
-We uphold the professional standards and ethics set forth by the Grant Professionals Association.
-Learn more here.
+Our firm is proud to support the personal and professional growth of our team and all they do to help our clients.

 Shavonn Richardson, MBA